aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/4000-publish-construct.md

 cdk deploy
 {{</highlight>}}

-## Observe pipeline run and published artifact
+## Publish artifact

+Once `cdk deploy` creates pipeline, it runs and publishes artifact

 In AWS Console, go to [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) and see the pipeline run.
 The pipeline would push the artifact to CodeArtifact.
 Navigate to [CodeArtifact](https://console.aws.amazon.com/codesuite/codeartifact/repositories) and observe that it has version `1.0.0` of the artifact